Hooded crow: Description

 Except for the head, throat, wings, tail, and thigh feathers, which are black and mostly glossy, the plumage of the hooded crow is ash-grey, with the dark shafts giving it a streaky appearance.
 The bill and legs are black; the iris dark brown.
 Only one moult occurs, in autumn, as in other crow species.
 Male hooded crows tend to be larger than females, although the two sexes are otherwise similar in appearance.
 Their flight is slow, heavy and usually straight.
 Their length varies from 48 to 52 cm.
 When first hatched, the young are much blacker than the parents.
 Juveniles have duller plumage with bluish or greyish eyes, and initially possess a red mouth.
-Wingspan is 105 cm and weight is on average 510 g.
+The wingspan is 105 cm and weight is on average 510 g.